ScidaJ/MapScramblerPython/README.md

 | `-l`, `--list`   | :x:                | Specifies if you want it output to a list file instead of to your sever.cfg file.
 Not to be used with `--ServerFile`.
 Can be used with `--Prefix` and `--PostFix` if desired.
 Will ignore `--ArgSliceChar` if it is present. **Option is on by default** | N/A                                                                                                                        |
 | `-p`, `--prefix` | :x:                | Prefix for map names if the game requires it(e.g. mp [map name]).
 Spaces will not be added to the end of this string.                                                                                                                                    | `-p "mp "`                                                                                                                 |
 | `-q`, `--quotes` | :x:                | Encapsulates the map list in quotes.                                                                                                                                                                                                                     | N/A                                                                                                                        |

+## Map List Format

+If you are making your own map list for this function, here is an example of the proper format for it to work.
+If you would like to know why the list must be this way then please read on, if not then look at the list below.

+The function stores the map list in two separate dicitonaries.
+The first, `map_list`, stores the pretty version of the map name(e.g. Afghan, Highrise, etc., etc...) as the key, with the value being the file name of the map file(e.g. mp_afghan, mp_highrise, etc., etc...), and the second, `random_map_list` stores a randomly generated index as the key, and the value is the pretty map name.
+This is because in Java, which this project was originally written in, dictionary access(O(1)) was significantly faster than array access(O(n)) when working with massive map lists.

+### Example

+The `\n` are newlines.

+`mp_afghan,Afghan\nmp_derail,Derail\nmp_estate,Estate\nmp_favela,Favela`